 The Forbidden City

 Tip!
 If you don’t have the chance to go inside the Forbbiden City, you can still get some great shots of the moat and turrets surrounding it on the northern wall.
+Check out some of my other favorite places to take photos of the Forbidden City.

 Beijing Olympic Stadium – Bird’s Nest